BitMEX/proof-of-reserves-liabilities/README.md

 ## Reserves

-This tool will intake a proof file showing all BitMEX scripts, rewind the bitcoind's state to the stated height, and outputs the amount of verified BTC under the control of the stated keys at that block height.
+This tool will take a proof file containing the balances of all BitMEX addresses, plus the locking scripts used to derive the address from exchange keys.
+It takes control of a Bitcoin Core (bitcoind) instance, rewinds the bitcoin chain state to that of the prooof, then verifies the claimed Bitcoin is indeed under the control of the given keys at that block height.
 You must validate yourself that the public keys belong to BitMEX!

-* Grab mainnet reserves dataset from: https://public.bitmex.com/?prefix=data/porl/
-* Grab testnet reserves dataset from: https://public-testnet.bitmex.com/?prefix=data/porl/

 ### ⚠️ Warning ⚠️